Mahendra of Nepal: Diplomatic campaign

-In 2012 B.S, Nepal also became a member of the United Nations.
+In 2012 BS, Nepal also became a member of the United Nations.
 Rishikesh Shah then became the Permanent Representative to the United Nations.
-On Magha 13, 2012 B.S, King Mahendra appointed Acharya as the Prime Minister of Nepal.
+On Magha 13, 2012 BS, King Mahendra appointed Acharya as the prime minister of Nepal.
 He established friendly relations by visiting China and Japan.
 Under his guidance and policy, Nepal was elected as a Member of United Nations Security Council in 1969.
 Nepal was elected in the Security Council the second time again in 1988.
 Nepal established its image as a committed member of the UN and Nepal was well recognized by the member countries.
-Nepal's active role and the role she played on the Security Council twice are the proof of a success policy guided by the King.
+Nepal's active role and the role he played on the Security Council twice are the proof of a success policy guided by the King.

 King's tenure is also seen as a golden age for Nepal in foreign relations.
 In addition to establishing diplomatic relations with many countries, the government was able to establish close ties with the Chinese government.
 He pursued a foreign policy of neutrality between China and India.
 One of the historical diplomatic achievement of king Mahendra is his success in Nepal-China Boundary Treaty of 1961.
 The border adjustments was made on grounds of equality by performing land-swapping with Nepal gaining more land than it gave.
 After the treaty Nepal gained 302.75 square kilometer more land from China.